shmurx/.dotfiles/README.md

 - go to rails project folder
 - `bundle install`

-## Use it yourself
+## Install and use it yourself

+- `sh install.sh` should do the job.
+Nvim files are symlinked, the rest is just copied.
-Fork this repo, or just copy-paste things you need, and make it your own. **Please be sure to change your `.gitconfig` name and email address though!**
+- Fork this repo, or just copy-paste things you need, and make it your own. **Please be sure to change your `.gitconfig` name and email address though!**